chgray/notes/docs/Blog.AI.DocumentEditor.md

 # Building that AI Editor I've always wanted

+TLDR:  I've always wanted a document editor;  [so I vibe coded one on the 4'th](https://dynamictelmetryaidoceditor-gke4b6fdeshsgvep.canadacentral-01.azurewebsites.net/)

 In my first week of college, we took a technical writing assessment.
 I wrote about a 3D CAD program I was building for the HP 48GX calculator to help rescue squads find lost cavers.
 Back then, Windows 95 was new, most computers lacked